csiro-crop-informatics/reproducible_poc/NEXTFLOW.md

 * `slurm` profile sets some SLRUM defaults and ensures processes are submitted using `sbatch`
 * `modules` profile facilitates loading of required software modules
+  * You may have to update the required modules names/versions in [`conf/modules.config`](conf/modules.config) to match those available on your system

 #### In container(s) using singularity on a SLURM cluster, first ensuring singularity is available on head/login node